Fund+

 Series A in 2020

 Ona Therapeutics, S.L. is a biotechnology company based in Barcelona, Spain, founded in 2019 by Salvador Aznar-Benitah and Valerie Vanhooren.
-As a spin-off from the ICREA and Advanced Studies and the IRB Institute for Research in Biomedicine, Ona Therapeutics focuses on the discovery and development of therapeutic biologics that target tumor metastatic-initiating cells and lipid metabolism.
-The company's innovative therapies aim to block pathways related to fat metabolism in animal models of cancer and inhibit the cells responsible for metastasis.
-This approach has the potential to prevent the development of malignant tumors and eliminate existing ones, offering new treatment options for various metastatic cancers, including those affecting the oral cavity, breast, ovaries, stomach, bladder, prostate, and melanoma.
+The company focuses on the discovery and development of therapeutic biologics aimed at targeting tumor metastatic-initiating cells and lipid metabolism.
+Ona Therapeutics develops therapies that block fat metabolism pathways in animal models of cancer and inhibit cells responsible for metastasis.
+This approach holds the potential to prevent the development of malignant tumors and eliminate existing ones, allowing healthcare institutions to address various metastatic cancers, including those of the oral cavity, breast, ovary, stomach, bladder, prostate, and melanoma.

 EyeD Pharma